Wessel Dammers

 Wessel Dammers (born 1 March 1995) is a Dutch professional footballer who plays as a centre-back for and captains Danish Superliga club Randers.

 Club career

-Dammers is a youth exponent from Feyenoord.
+Dammers started playing football at hometown club Spirit and became a youth exponent from Feyenoord.
 He made his senior debut on 11 December 2014 against Standard Liège in a UEFA Europa League game.
 He replaced Terence Kongolo after 67 minutes in a 0–3 away win.
+He left the club for Fortuna Sittard in summer 2017.

 On 27 March 2020, Dammers signed a three-year contract with Groningen.
 On 29 January 2022, Dammers joined Willem II on loan until the end of the season.

 On 24 August 2022, Dammers returned to Willem II on a permanent basis and signed a three-year contract.
 A year later, on 25 June 2023, Dammers signed a three-year deal with Danish Superliga club Randers FC.
+Just before the 2024–25 season he was appointed captain, replacing Björn Kopplin.
+In January 2026 he extended his contract until 2030, despite speculation that he would leave at the end of his contract.